octopwn/octopwn-wasm-documentation/docs/plugins/scanners/smbpshistory.md

 Specifies the Kerberos encryption types to use during the scan.

 Provide a comma-separated list of encryption types (e.g., `23,17,18`).

 #### krbrealm
 Specifies the Kerberos realm to use.

-Enter the Kerberos realm (domain name) for authentication.
 #### maxruntime
-Specifies the maximum runtime for the scanner.
+Specifies the maximum runtime per host (in seconds).
+Set to `-1` to disable.

 #### proxy
 Specifies the proxy ID to use for the scan.